AmirShkolnik/DivingCenter/TESTING.md

 ## Manual Testing

-### User Input/Form Validation

-Thorough testing was conducted on all forms throughout Fit&Fine to ensure accurate user input validation and to provide necessary feedback.

-## Manual Testing

 This manual testing process focuses primarily on the frontend functionality of the Diving Center website.
 However, to provide a comprehensive understanding of how the frontend interacts with the backend, we've included split images showing both the user interface and the corresponding backend responses.
 For those interested in a more detailed examination of the backend testing, you can visit our [in-depth backend testing documentation](https://github.com/AmirShkolnik/DivingCenter_API/blob/main/TESTING.md).
 This additional resource offers valuable insights into the API endpoints, data handling, and server-side logic that support the frontend features described in this manual testing section.

 The manual testing covers all aspects of the site, including: